joshkraft/joshkraft-blog/_posts/2020-11-03-Github-Actions-for-Data-Collection.md

    }
    ```

-To see the entire scrape.py file, you can see [the latest version here](https://github.com/joshkraft/daily-candidate-tweets/blob/main/scrape.py).
+You can view [the latest version of scrape.py here](https://github.com/joshkraft/daily-candidate-tweets/blob/main/scrape.py).
 At this point, we can see the overall functionality of the program.
 Two details remain: scheduling the program, and securely storing our credentials.

 ### workflow.yml

 Scheduling our program to run is very easy with Github Actions.
-To begin, create a `.github` folder in the root folder of the project, and then create a folder called `workflows`within `.github`.
-Anything in this folder will be considered an Action by Github.
-Our directory has a file called `workflow.yml`, which I will walk through briefly here.
+To begin, create a `.github` folder in the root folder of the project, and then create a folder called `workflows`within that folder.
+Anything YAML files in this folder will be considered an Action by Github.
+Our file is called `workflow.yml`, and I will walk through it briefly here.
 I have added comments for clarity, as the syntax of this file may be unfamiliar.

 First, we will set the schedule to run this action on an hourly cadence: